Xander23333/DePre/README.md

-# DePre
+# KYShooter
-Emotion detection and analysis by Microsoft&reg; Cognitive API
+*Emotion detect and analyse* by Microsoft&reg; Cognitive API